Nimil785477/diagram2code/README.md

 [ A ]
       → [ C ]
 ```

+### OCR (Optional)
+`diagram2code` can extract text labels using Tesseract OCR.

+Requirements:
+- System: `tesseract-ocr`
+- Python: `pytesseract`

+If OCR is unavailable, the pipeline still works and labels default to empty.

 ## Limitations
 - Only rectangular nodes are supported
 - Arrow detection is heuristic-based